Ohio is traditionally considered to have the best public library service among the states.

 Could any other two postcards of the same building look less alike?

-Dedicated in 1901: built with monies from the estate of John Sanford Brumback.
+The Library, dedicated in 1901, was built with monies from the estate of John Sanford Brumback.

-Gothic/Romanesque architecture, and also according to the library's site, a Ludowici tile roof.
-Still in use, but renovated twice.
+This exemplifies Gothic/Romanesque architecture, and according to the library's site, the building has a Ludowici tile roof.
+Still in use, but renovated twice (1917 and 1991).

-Interior view of its huge reading room.
+Interior views of its huge reading room.
 With a barrel vaulted ceiling and tile floors,

 even dropping a pencil could cause an uproar.